robgalvan/ctf/README.md

 ### PWN

+- [Swamp18](swamp) (2018-03-29) - Did two challs from SwampCTF one was a fun one where use must use a format string to leak a libc address and the stack canary.
+T00manybananas helped me with the format string part.
 - [Hackernote](pwnabletw/chall_hacknote) (2018-03-22) - First heap challenge completed.
 Learned how to leak libc address of main_arena from a small bin.
 Use that to calculate the address of system and overwrite a function pointer to print out a chunk with system.
 - [how2heap](how2heap) (2018-03-12 - cont) - Began the journey to learn heap stuff.
 - [DawgCTF](dawgctf) (2018-03-10) - CTF at UMBC.
 Placed second.
 Mainly did the RE and PWN challenges.
 One of of two people to solve the ROP challenge.
 Practice pays off :)